MarlinFirmware/MarlinDocumentation/_basics/Re-ARM.md

 **Important:**  If your SD card is larger than 32GB, _it must be partitioned_ so that the first partion is no larger than 32GB.
 The other partitions don't matter.
 Please refer to your system's tools or do a web search for "partition SD card."

-1. Format a 32GB SD card as FAT32 and name it "`rearm`".
+1. Format a 32GB SD card as FAT32 and name it "`REARM`".

 2. Insert the card into the Re-Arm's onboard SD card slot.